temple-geography/GUS-5073-Geovisualization/Lab6-webMapping-leaflet/Lecture6.tutorial.md

-# Week 8.
+# Lecture 6.
 Introduction of Javascripts/HTML/CSS
 This week we are going to first use Javascripts/HTML/CSS to write our first web-based geovisualization.
 You will know how to add marker, line, and polygon on map instance using Lealet.js.

 ### HTML/CSS/JavaScript